-Normally Green Dragon Eco Farm nr Quainton, Bucks is outside of my cheap days out review limit of £25 per family but, during January, you get FREE entry for one child per full paying adult which brings you down beneath the limit. ***September 2019 update*** Since this review of Green Dragon Eco Farm was originally posted they’re offering FREE child entry in September as well.
+Normally Green Dragon Eco Farm nr Quainton, Bucks is slightly outside of my cheap days out review limit of £25 per family.
+However they regularly run offers and promotions that bring it under that threshold.
 Check out their website for the latest offers.
-I actually think that, even without the offer, Green Dragon offers really good value for money
+I actually think that, even without the offers, Green Dragon offers really good value for money and deserves a spot in the cheap family days out category.

 Smallest child is OBSESSED with animals at the moment, particularly birds and squirrels.
 Given the offer is on, we decided to take everyone to the farm this weekend.
 The first thing to point out, particularly in the winter, is that the farm is located in the middle of nowhere on a very flat site.
 It is windy and cold up there so make sure you wrap up warm so everyone stays happy.

 There are several different areas to this site.
-As well as the farm animals (both inside and out) there is a pets corner (which is actually where the insects and reptiles live), soft play barn, walled garden, go-karts, really good outdoor playground, bouncing pillow, sand-pit, meadow and messy play barn.
+As well as the farm animals (both inside and out) there is a pets corner (with insects and reptiles).
+Additional facilities include soft play barn, walled garden, go-karts, really good outdoor playground, bouncing pillow, sand-pit, meadow and messy play barn.
 There are no additional costs for any of the activities.
 They also have a fantastic, brand new this year, wildlife zone.
 This is a large site and you can very easily spend a full day here, particularly in warmer weather.